Recurring monthly payments available through Memberships.

 Saturday and Sundays - Free time

-Xuan Ju Daoist Center can accommodate 8 pupils at the same time even with COVID distancing guidelines.
+Xuan Ju Daoist Center will follow COVID standard guidelines to ensure that students are safe and healthy.
+This includes wearing a mask indoor and in the training hall.
 The center has several rooms so pupils can have a space of their own during downtime: the meditation room, the library, the family room, the sitting room, including the kitchen, dining room, private room, and a small individual practice room (at the basement).
-The grounds of Xuan Ju are immense and the surrounding areas are ideal for walks and exploration.
-In these three-months, Shifu Zhou will share not only the aspects of physical training but the mental and spiritual facets the underpin the Daoist thoughts.
+The grounds of Xuan Ju are immense, and the surrounding areas are ideal for walks and exploration.
+You can partake in hiking trips with Shifu on different hiking trails around the park and surrounding areas on weekends.
+In these three-months, Shifu Zhou will share the aspects of physical training and the mental and spiritual facets that underpin the Daoist thoughts.
 Daily interactions and discussions when sharing meals and cups of tea.
 It will be simple living in the monastic tradition where everyone will be sharing the responsibility for cooking meals, cleaning, washing, and maintaining Xuan Ju, just like home.

 Become a Member!for access to exclusive content and discounts

 More classes and information on Wudang Kung Fu & Tai Chi with Master Zhou available at:

 132 2nd NH Turnkpike N. Francestown, NH 03043